rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 with the hard problem of AI cognition or by severely limiting the possible tasks and environments to prevent the idea of simulation from being considered.
-Either way, it seems like purely restriction based approaches require a very large alignment tax or require embracing quite a bit of danger.
+Either way, it seems like purely restriction based approaches require a very large alignment tax or embracing quite a bit of danger.
 My current (very uncertain) view is that the 'prepare for conflict' approach is a Very Bad Idea, so we'll rule it out when speculating about alignment tax.
-We'll reconsider this when contemplating combing approaches to alignment.
+We'll reconsider this when contemplating combining approaches to alignment.

 From the pivotal act perspective, it seems very difficult to perform such an act with an AI which has sufficiently restricted knowledge or cognition about